🧬

 Is the Puli a high-energy breed?

-Yes, they are a working breed that requires significant daily exercise and mental engagement to prevent boredom.
+Yes, they are working dogs that require significant daily exercise and mental engagement.

 View Official FCI Standard